tomchen-ctj/notes/Arxiv notes.md

 ## LAVENDER: Unifying Video-Language Understanding as Masked Language Modeling

-For each video-language downstream tasks, LAVENDER unifies them with masked language modeling, and uses the same MLM head used in pre-training for all downstream tasks. [link](https://arxiv.org/pdf/2206.07160.pdf)
+For each video-language downstream task, LAVENDER unifies them with masked language modeling and uses the same MLM head used in pre-training for all downstream tasks. [link](https://arxiv.org/pdf/2206.07160.pdf)

 ## It’s Time for Artistic Correspondence in Music and Video

 (Carl Vondrick, Columbia University) Given query video or query music, recommending a music or a video.
-Modeling the long-term temporal context of both video& music signal.
-(Using UnfoNCE, kinda like CLIP pre-training) [link](https://arxiv.org/pdf/2206.07148.pdf)
+Modeling the long-term temporal context of both video& music signals.
+(Using InfoNCE, kinda like CLIP pre-training) [link](https://arxiv.org/pdf/2206.07148.pdf)

+## MixGen: A New Multi-Modal Data Augmentation

+(Mu Li, AWS) Mixup augmentation for image & text pairs.
+A simple but very strong trick for vision-language pre-training. [link](https://arxiv.org/pdf/2206.08358.pdf)

+## Disentangling visual and written concepts in CLIP

+(Antonio Torralba, MIT) CLIP has a strong ability to match nonsense words, and the image encoder has an ability to match word images with natural images of scenes described by those words.
+Author's work is able to cleanly sepatrate spelling capabilities of CLIP from the visual processing of natural images. [link](https://arxiv.org/pdf/2206.07835.pdf)

+## OmniMAE: Single Model Masked Pretraining on Images and Videos

+(FAIR) Transformer can provide a single unified model for multiple visual modalities.
+But prior attempts at unified modeling typically use architectures tailored for vision tasks or obtain worse performance compared to single modality models.
+In this work, authors show that masked autoencoding can be used to train a simple Vision Transformer on images and videos and the single model learns visual representations that are comparable or even better than single-modality representations on both image and video benchmarks. [link](https://arxiv.org/pdf/2206.08356.pdf)

+## Beyond Supervised vs. Unsupervised: Representative Benchmarking and Analysis of Image Representation Learning

+Different self-supervised learning evaluation benchmarks such as linear probe, NN, K-Means leads to different results.
+And as single benchmark does not tell the whole story, authors propose two novel metrics: Nearest neighbor graph similarity and linear prediction overlap. [link](https://arxiv.org/pdf/2206.08347.pdf)

+## iBoot: Image-bootstrapped Self-Supervised Video Representation Learning

+Due to the lack of amount of video datasets, and the prohibitive computation overhead of video datasets.
+Directly learning self-supervised representations from video data might result in sub-optimal performance.
+Utilize a image-based model pre-trained with self- or language supervision enables the model to learn strong spatial and temporal information without relying on the video labeled data.

+iBoot architecture: A frozen Image-based target network and a 3D ResNet online network with a linear mapping head.
+(Quite like BYOL without EMA) [link](https://arxiv.org/pdf/2206.08339.pdf)